 You can talk to someone at Childline on the phone, by email or through one to one counsellor chat, about anything that's affecting you, including sexuality and gender identity (there's no charge).

-Links to the main pages on Childline’s website which have information about sexuality or gender identity are below:
+Listed below are links to the main pages on Childline’s website, which have information about sexuality or gender identity:

 Mermaids supports children and young people (up to the age of 19) who are experiencing gender identity issues.
 Support is also available to families and professionals involved in the care of children and young people.
 The organisation provides support through a helpline, email, an online parents' forum and a separate teens’ forum.